Yeabfikre/telegram_post_views_booster/README.md

 <img src="https://i.ibb.co/DV9rv2F/1.png" alt="1" border="0">

 ### 🛒 How to buy
 You can contact me to buy this program.
 Accepted payment methods.
-Airtm, Payeer, Payoneer, USDT(ERC-20), USDC(ERC-20), BUSD(ERC-20)
+Airtm, Payeer, Payoneer, USDT(ERC-20), USDC(ERC-20), BUSD(ERC-20).
+Price for this tool would be $65

 ### 💡 Features of the bot
 1. Increase views on post by fowrding post to bot